lxc-jp/lxd-ja/doc/storage.md

 They have about similar functionalities but ZFS is more reliable if available on your particular platform.

 Whenever possible, you should dedicate a full disk or partition to your LXD storage pool.
-While LXD will let you create loop based storage, this isn't a recommended for production use.
+While LXD will let you create loop based storage, this isn't recommended for production use.

 Similarly, the directory backend is to be considered as a last resort option.
 It does support all main LXD features, but is terribly slow and inefficient as it can't perform